 General: This tab exhibits the general information about the selected task like its Name, Location, Author and then a small description.
 On the lower part of the General tab, you will see Security Options of the selected tab.

-Trigger: This is the second tab which tells you the triggers along with their details and status.
+Trigger: This is the second tab that tells you the triggers along with their details and status.
 It exhibits the conditions that trigger the selected task.

 Actions: When you create a task, you must make sure to create an action that will happen when the task begins.
 The name of the action and its details are visible.